Mike Brewster

-Michael Brewster (born July 27, 1989) is an American college football coach and former player who is the assistant offensive line coach for the Washington Huskies.
+Michael Brewster (born July 27, 1989) is an American college football coach and former player who is the Assistant Offensive Line Coach for the Washington Huskies.
 He played professionally as a center and guard in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes.
 Brewster was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.

 High school career

 Brewster attended Edgewater High School in Orlando, Florida, where he played both sides of the ball, and was named All-State 6A in his senior season, 2007.
-Among his teammates were Greg Mathews and Ha Ha Clinton-Dix.
 Brewster also earned All-American honors by USA Today, Parade, and EA Sports.
 Regarded as a five-star prospect by Scout.com, Brewster was listed as the #1 center in the class of 2008.

 College career

 In his true freshman year, Brewster replaced the injured Jim Cordle at center, and his 49 consecutive starts is the second-longest streak at Ohio State and is one game shy of tying the all-time school record.
 He was a Freshman All-American in 2008, first-team All-Big Ten and FWAA first-team All-American in 2010, and the only junior to be a finalist for the Rimmington Trophy.
 In 2011, he was second-team All-Big Ten in 2011, a Rimington Trophy candidate for the 2011–12 season, was named team captain by coach Luke Fickell, and was awarded the Jim Parker Award as the team's outstanding offensive lineman.